Skip to Main Content

 What should parents of children undergoing psychological assessment expect?

 The next phase consists of interviews with both the parents and the child.
 Parents provide information about the child’s strengths and weaknesses and discuss areas of particular concern.
-The child then has several testing sessions, which examine cognitive, educational, and social-emotional functioning.
+The child then has several one-on-one testing sessions, which examine cognitive, educational, and social-emotional functioning.

-Once the written report is completed, the evaluator meets with parents to review the results and discuss the proposed recommendations.
+Once the written report is completed, the evaluator meets with the parents to review the results and discuss the proposed recommendations.

 What makes Yale Medicine’s approach to psychological assessment unique?